ecadlabs/signatory/README.md

 ### Observability

 Signatory is also focused on observability, meaning that it exposes metrics about its operations.
-Metrics allows operators to see historical trends, signing volumes, errors and latencies, enabling rich reporting and alerting capabilities.
+Metrics allow operators to see historical trends, signing volumes, errors and latencies, enabling rich reporting and alerting capabilities.

 ### Private-Key Import

 Private-key import is an important security consideration when choosing a Cloud HSM offering.
-Some HSM's allow you to generate the secret key internally so that no one can extract the private key from the HSM.
+Some HSMs allow you to generate the secret key internally so that no one can extract the private key from the HSM.
 Others allow for private-key import with different levels of security.
 The trade-offs in this context are essential to understand.

 ---

 ## How it Works

 * Tezos sends a signing request to Signatory
-* Signatory checks that the operation is either `block` or `endorsement.`
+* Signatory checks that the operation is either `block` or `endorsement`
 * Signatory sends the operation to the configured backend for singing
 * Upon receiving the signing operation from the backend, Signatory validates the signature with a Tezos node (optional)
 * Signatory returns the operation signature to the Tezos node